Progressive-Insurance/oculr-ngx/README.md

 ## What does it do?

-Oculr is an Angular library that helps you capture analytic events occuring in your app.
+Oculr is an Angular library that helps you capture analytic events occurring in your app.
 The following features give you insight into what your users are doing in your app and how your app is handling data and errors in the background.

 - [Page views](docs/page-views.md)
 - [API calls](docs/http-interceptor.md)